ayonli/goext/README.md

         - `Search()`
         - `Match()`
         - `MatchAll()`
-    - `List` is an objected-oriented abstract that works around the slice.
+    - `List` is an objected-oriented abstract that works around the slice and acts as a dynamic array.
         - `At()`
         - `Index()`
         - `LastIndex()`